aashiperun/Interactive-Lab-Hub-1/Lab 4/README.md

 ![Storyboarding (16)](https://user-images.githubusercontent.com/66789469/196228602-2329ed06-74aa-4c0b-a3c6-491a3d7581a4.jpg)

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+* Some questions these sketches raise:
+  * Will the dangling sensor obstruct the view of the display?
+  * Is the display in the painter's line of vision of does the painter put in effort to read what's on the display?
+* I need to physically prototype the display in different positions to see which position is the most comfortable to the painter.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***